 Line 10.
 Enter the amount of net operating losses attributable to Indiana and allowable for carryforward from a taxable year when the corporation was a C corporation.
 Do not enter an amount greater than Line 7 multiplied by the Indiana apportionment percentage on Line 4 for the taxable year.
 If apportionment of income is not applicable, the amount on this line cannot exceed Line 7.

 Line 13.
-Multiply the amount on line 11 by the corporate AGI tax rate, if not otherwise qualified for a reduced rate of tax.
-(Note: Refer to page 4 for information on how to calculate the tax rate for an entity whose tax year does not end on June 30.)
+Multiply the amount on line 11 by the corporate AGI tax rate, if not otherwise qualified for a reduced rate of tax. .